Get all the latest Airbnb data for Romania

 What bedroom count gets the most bookings in Romania as of 2026?

-As of the first half of 2026, studios and 1-bedroom apartments get the most bookings in Romania, driven by the high volume of couples, solo travelers, and business visitors representing the majority of platform demand.
+As of early 2026, studios and 1-bedroom apartments get the most Airbnb bookings in Romania because they match the largest guest groups: couples, solo travelers, business visitors, medical visitors and short city-break guests.

 What property type performs best in Romania in 2026?